 - Take down draperies and curtains to wash or have cleaned according to the directions.
 Dust down any blinds and other window treatments.
 Dust down and wash window sills and corners.
 Wash the inside and outsides of windows.
 Take down and rinse off screens before replacing.

-- Dust down and clean all accent lamps and knickknacks in the master bedroom.
+- Dust down and clean all accent lamps and knickknacks in the primary bedroom.
 Use a vacuum attachment or duster to clean the lamp shade, lamps, and any extra decorative items.

 - Dust down all dressers, chests, and nightstands.
 Clean any mirrors and glass.

-- Clean flooring in the master bedroom.Dust and mop for hard floors.
+- Clean flooring in the primary bedroom.Dust and mop for hard floors.
 Professionally clean carpet or vacuum and spot treat for mildly soiled floors.

 - Use the 4 container method to go through the closets, drawers, and boxes.